-Google wasn’t always the world’s third most valuable brand.
-Long before it was a go-to verb, it was an obedient digital dog, merely finding and retrieving stuff, playing fetch for Internet users over and over again.
+Google wasn’t always the world’s second most valuable brand.
+Long before it was a go-to verb, it was an obedient digital dog, merely finding and retrieving stuff, playing fetch for internet users over and over again.

 Related: Larry Page and Sergey Brin

-The Mountain View mammoth’s meteoric rise to the top is chock full of juicy trivia tidbits and mind-blowing milestones along the way.
+The Mountain View, Calif., mammoth’s meteoric rise to the top is chock full of juicy trivia tidbits and mind-blowing milestones along the way.

 1. Sergey Brin and Larry (Lawrence) Page met by chance.